 Outside letters of reference are only helpful when the person writing the letter knows the student well and can attest to the student’s character, academic motivation, and/or skills.
 CA requires recommendations from the current Principal or Counselor, English and math teachers.
 We have optional recommendation forms available for coaches, music instructors, arts teachers, and other academic teachers.

 CA strives to be as comprehensive with tuition as possible.
 Financial aid is available for families who qualify based on need.
-Additional fees include approximately $150/year for Middle School textbooks and $300/year for Upper School textbooks/supplies and approximately $1,100 for a laptop purchased through the school starting in ninth grade.
-Round-trip CA bus service costs between $780-$3,210 depending on proximity to school; there is a sibling discount for the bus fees.
+Additional fees include approximately $150/year for Middle School textbooks and $250/year for Upper School textbooks/supplies and approximately $1,100 for a laptop purchased through the school starting in ninth grade.
+Round-trip CA bus service costs between $1,900-$3,350 depending on proximity to school.

 Read more about Extra Fees.
 These fees can often be considered in the financial aid process.